+(3) Remove the four screws that secure each end of the sound bar to the rear roof rail reinforcements.

+(4) Use a straight-bladed screw driver to unscrew the push nut that secures the center of the sound bar to the sound bar bracket stud.

-- (3) Remove the five screws that secure the sound bar to the upper liftgate opening reinforcement. - (4) Lower the sound bar far enough to unplug the wire harness connector near the right end of the sound bar. - (5) Remove the sound bar from the vehicle. - (6) Reverse the removal procedures to install.
-When installing the sound bar, be certain to reinstall a spacer on each screw between the sound bar and the upper liftgate opening reinforcement.
+(5) Lower the sound bar far enough to access and unplug the wire harness connector near the right end of the sound bar.

+(6) Remove the sound bar from the vehicle.

+(7) Reverse the removal procedures to install.
+When installing the sound bar, push the push nut through the center sound bar mounting hole onto the mounting stud using finger pressure.
+Be certain that a spacer is in place on each of the four mounting screws between the sound bar and the rear roof rail reinforcements.
+Tighten the mounting screws to 1.7 N·m (15 in. lbs.).
-ANTENNA

-WARNING: ON VEHICLES EQUIPPED WITH AIRBAGS, REFER TO GROUP 8M - PASSIVE RESTRAINT SYSTEMS BEFORE ATTEMPTING ANY STEERING WHEEL, STEERING COLUMN, OR INSTRUMENT PANEL COMPONENT DIAGNOSIS OR SERVICE.
-FAILURE TO TAKE THE PROPER PRECAUTIONS COULD RESULT IN ACCIDENTAL AIRBAG DEPLOYMENT AND POSSIBLE PERSONAL INJURY.
+WARNING: ON VEHICLES EQUIPPED WITH AIR-BAGS, GROUP PASSIVE REFER то 8M RESTRAINT SYSTEMS BEFORE ATTEMPTING ANY STEERING WHEEL, STEERING COLUMN, OR INSTRUMENT PANEL COMPONENT DIAGNOSIS OR SERVICE.
+FAILURE TO TAKE THE PROPER PRE-CAUTIONS COULD RESULT IN ACCIDENTAL AIR-BAG DEPLOYMENT AND POSSIBLE PERSONAL INJURY.